alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-drugs-and-medicines.markdown

 - [medicine for humans](#human-medicines)
 - [medicine for animals](#animal-medicines)

-[Question for SME: re. medicine for animals: Are there countries that don’t require a certificate, eg within the EU?]
+You don't need a certificate to export medicines for humans or animals within the EU.

 There are additional rules if your medicine is [coated in or contains animal products](https://govuk-import-export.herokuapp.com/guidance/get-a-licence-to-export-food-and-agricultural-products.html#meat-dairy-animal-products) like gelatine.